EriKontik/Voice-Assisant-Python/README.md

 # Voice-Assisant-Python
-An assistent controlled with voice pretty much, more in README.md
+An assistent controlled with voice pretty much